A Penny Well Spent

 ‘Oh, I see.
 Well, thank you, young man,’ said the old man, lying back down on his bed.
 ‘Did you bring me any grapes?’

 ‘Um… no, sorry.
+We were kinda focusing on getting you hear.
 We didn’t have time to stop for fruit.’

 ‘Pity, I like grapes.’